SocialismTools/socialism.tools/source/content/Chapter-in-a-box, four years later.md

 *The FOSS login nightmare*

-Every major business in the world has switched to Single sign-on (SSO) a broad set of technologies that means users only need to remember a single password for all their apps.
+Every major business in the world has switched to Single sign-on (SSO), a broad set of complicated technologies that means users only need to remember a **single** password to **sign on** to all their apps.
 SSO solutions like Okta also include robust 2-factor authentication solutions to keep accounts secure.

 While Cloudron has very broad app support, not all apps support Cloudron’s LDAP login.
-LDAP doesn’t support 2FA, which is a massive security issue.
+LDAP doesn’t natively support 2FA, which is a massive security issue.
+Cloudron added TOTP-based 2FA to their LDAP solution but only some apps support it.
 Admins would also need to manually manage users in the several apps that don’t support LDAP, which can be confusing and time-consuming for both admins and users.

 Outside Cloudron, only a handful of individual FOSS apps support SSO.
 Many FOSS apps have a hybrid licensing model and lock SSO behind an enterprise license – assuming it’s available at all.

+As many large enterprises learned the hard way, identity and access management is tough, and having a single sign-on (SSO) solution is critical to keep users and admins sane.

 *So you're concerned about the surveillance state*